kubewarden/go-policy-template/README.md

 ## Introduction

-Thist repository contains a working policy written in Go.
+This repository contains a working policy written in Go.

 The policy looks at the `name` of a Kubernetes resource and rejects the request if the name is on a deny list.